 Practice using exclamation points in your writing today and see how they can transform your sentences.
 Experiment with different contexts and find the perfect balance for your style.

-I hope this article helped you learn exclamation point punctuation mark in English.
+I hope this article helped you learn how to use exclamation point in English.